-Compared to how long people have lived in the Americas, fry bread is a young food.
+Compared to how long people have been eating in the Americas, fry bread is a young food.

 Fry bread goes back 150 years.
 It began when the American government, hungry for expansion, gave natives flour, salt, lard, baking powder, and other meager rations for confinement and forced marches.

-“We didn’t know what to do with that stuff,” says Sandra Miller, owner of The Fry Bread House in Phoenix; she is half Tohono O'odham.
+“We didn’t know what to do with that stuff,” says Sandra Miller, owner of The Fry Bread House in Phoenix, a Tohono O'odham.
 "We were used to going into the desert for cactus fruit, seeds, and berries, and farming our land with crops passed down and saved for thousands of years.”

-What her ancestors did was mix ingredients, shape dough, and fry bread.
+What her ancestors did was mix ingredients, make dough, and fry bread.

 Today, Native Americans in many parts of the U.S. still cook fry bread.
 That natives took these alien ingredients and made them into the food most identified with their culture today speaks to resiliency.
 Fry bread, though not Native American, has become Native American.

 Cindy explains that it wasn’t until local natives discovered metals that they started deep frying bread.
 Frying in metals makes for puffier bread, she says.
 At The Stand, Cindy uses her mom’s fry bread recipe.
-Mix flour, salt, baking powder, and vegetable shortening, "never lard."
+Mix flour, salt, baking powder, and vegetable shortening ("never lard").
 Knead until everything comes together.
 Let dough rest for ten to fifteen minutes.
 Shape pieces into discs.
-Dunk them in molten canola oil for 15 or 20 seconds on each side, depending on the heat of the oil and the coolness of the dough.
+Dunk them in molten canola oil for 15 or 20 seconds on each side, depending on the oil's heat and the dough's coolness.

 She forks a fry bread disc from its oil bath.
 Grease streams back into the fryer.
-The dough is puffed and ridged, pocked with moon-like crags and darker patches.
+The dough is puffed and ridged, pocked with moon-like crags and dark brown patches.

 Cindy recommends topping her fry bread with red beef chile.
-When you add a topping like red chile to fry bread, the bread becomes an "Indian taco," and your snack becomes a meal.
+When you add a topping like red chile to fry bread, it becomes an "Indian taco," and your snack becomes a meal.
 At $6, her fry bread slathered with spicy chile is a deal.

 Cindy estimates 75 percent of her clients are Native American.
-Tourists come from places like Japan and Scandinavia.
-Michael says The Stand is a spot where natives meet friends and family, often by accident.
+Others come from as near as Scottsdale and as far as Japan.
+Michael says that The Stand is a spot where natives meet friends and family, often by accident.

 The Stand's fry bread is hot and light, almost like a disc of savory funnel cake.
-With red chile sauce, it has a heft and blunt spice that feel good, in kind of a strange way, when combined with the choking heat of the desert summer.
+With red chile sauce, it has a heft and blunt spice that feel good, in a kind of strangely beautiful way, when combined with the broiling heat of the desert summer.

 I head back to my car.
-I crank tunes and A/C.
+I crank sunny tunes and A/C.

 The Salt River Reservation recedes in the rearview, a patch of green, blue, and dirt-red.
 You can almost picture the land as it once was: green corn and cotton, fields of beans, squash, and sugarcane, the stone jewelry and clay pottery, hunters going after quick jackrabbits and javelinas.

-The rural picture disappears in a rush of concrete, glass, and strip malls.
-In one of them, Maria’s Frybread & Mexican Food cooks out of a tiny corner shop.
+The rural picture disappears in a rush of concrete, glass, and strip malls: Arcadia.
+In one of them, nestled in the crook of an intersection, Maria’s Frybread & Mexican Food hums in a tiny corner shop.

 Manager Carlos Miranda might take your order.

 The walls are red and yellow brick, stucco and cinderblock.
 A man eating lunch with his family slowly rises, walks to Carlos.
-He just devastated an "Indian taco" substantially bigger than my head.
+He just devastated an "Indian taco" as big as my head.
 “Could I get two fry breads to-go with everything on the side?” he asks.
 “We have a four hour drive.”

 Carlos says he and his mom sell 300 to 350 orders of it a day.

 Customers can ask for fry bread soft or crispy.
 Maria and Carlos both prefer crispy.
-To achieve that, Maria fries her dough longer.
-Her approach diverges from The Stand’s in that she uses a longer rest period of two hours, and lard.
+To achieve this, Maria fries her dough longer.
+Her approach diverges from The Stand’s in that she uses a longer rest period of two hours—and lard.
 A rich fry bread results.

 You can upgrade that fry bread to an "Indian taco" in many ways—shredded chicken or beef, carne asada, red and green chile.
 There's also a breakfast fry bread with chorizo, eggs, and potatoes.
 And there's a dessert fry bread with honey, powdered sugar, and cinnamon.
 Maria proves that you don’t need to be a Native American to sizzle stellar fry bread, though it helps to have been mentored by one.